gr-grey/quartz/content/02-daily-rambling/Being fat is a symptom.md

 Now I am on the other side of it with a slimer body, and instead of enjoying it,
-I spent way more time in fear, scared that I would going back to being fat again.
+I spent way more time in fear, scared that I would go back to being fat again.

-It's but another example of the illusions we tend to have:
+It's yet another example of the illusion we tend to have:
 I'll finally be happy if I \____ , fill in the blank.

 Anyway, I went of the topic.